 In what’s known as Music City, country music and its history are king — and, understandably, the reason why many tourists come to visit.
 However, that doesn’t mean that you can’t have a terrific sports travel vacation in Nashville.

 It’s a relatively new development, since Nashville has only been represented in major American pro sports for some two decades.
 Sports might not always be prominently mentioned in travel guides to Nashville, but there’s no denying that it is now a big part of life in Music City and a fine reason for visitors to drop in, as well.

 If you’re a sports fan who’s itching to visit Nashville, you’ll want to spend time checking out the honky tonk scene while you’re in town.
 And you don’t have to be a country music fan to have a good time — there are a few other surprises worth seeing and doing as well.

-See what makes Nashville tick and find out how to make the most of your trip — both when you’re watching the teams in action and during your free time.
+Through this travel guide, see what makes Nashville tick and find out how to make the most of your trip — both when you’re watching the teams in action and during your free time.